Finding a Top Financial Advisor Firm in Honolulu, Hawaii

 Shiraishi Financial Group Advisors

 Shiraishi Financial Group Advisors does not have a set account minimum.
-The firm primarily serves non-high-net-worth individuals.
-Its client base also includes businesses, charitable organizations and trust or estate candidates.
+The firm primarily serves non-high-net-worth and high-net-worth individuals, as well as retirement plans.

 Shiraishi Financial Group Advisors is a fee-based firm.
 As part of your client-advisor relationship, you might be offered insurance or securities that advisors could earn commissions from.
 Should this happen, remember that the firm is a fiduciary, meaning it must always act in your best financial interest.